Origin of Gadaba Tribe

-The Gabada tribe is reckoned as one of the oldest and jovial tribes in India.
-These Gabada tribes mostly are located in the southern fringes of the Koraput district.
-Apart from being singularly attractive tribe Gadabas are also friendly and hospitable.
-Their villages with square or circular houses and conical roofs and gaily dressed women, present a picturesque sight.
 It is believed that they have their ancestral home in the north Vindhya mountain ranges.
-In fact Gabada has got a link with Gada, which is a name of brook or a streamlet found in this portion of the Indian Territory.
-The houses of these Gabada truly reflect their cultural heritage.
+In fact, Gadaba has got a link with ‘Gada’, which is a name of brook or a streamlet found in this portion of the Indian Territory.
+The houses of these Gadaba truly reflect their cultural heritage.
 These Gadaba tribes have developed their own language, which is popularly known as ‘Gutob’.

 A Gadaba woman usually wears a two-piece dress which is very colourful, often striped in red, blue and white, which is woven by the women themselves.
-The textile is made from the bark of the kereng plant.
-The ornaments they wear are not very different from those of other tribals.
+The textile is made from the bark of the Kereng plant.
+The ornaments they wear are not very different from those of other tribes.
 They wear beads of various colours in the hair, silver necklaces and very big brass earrings.
-The kerengis are being slowly replaced by the sari.
+The kerengis are being slowly replaced by the saree.
 Men wear only a piece of cloth 'Languti' with a flail which hangs in front.